V-Sekai/manuals/decisions/20211106-preview-materialx-materials-on-the-web-in-godot-engine-2.md

-# Preview MaterialX materials on the Web in Godot Engine
+# Preview #materialx materials on the Web in Godot Engine

 - Status: draft <!-- draft | rejected | accepted | deprecated | superseded by -->
 - Deciders: V-Sekai,